Music BA

 Upon completion of the program, graduates will:

-- Have the technical skills requisite for artistic self-expression (Performance)
+- Demonstrate the technical skills requisite for artistic self-expression (Performance)

-- Understand the common elements and organizational patters of music and their interaction (Musicianship Skills and Analysis)
+- Analyze the common elements and organizational patters of music and their interaction (Musicianship Skills and Analysis)

 Sample Four Year Plan